 A small price movement in your favour can provide a high return on the deposit, however, a small price movement against you may result in significant losses.
 Your losses will never exceed the balance of your account, which is balanced to zero, if the losses are higher than the amount deposited.
 Such losses can occur quickly.
 The greater the leverage, the greater the risk.
 The size of leverage therefore partly determines the result of the investment.

-The default leverage on a retail Client’s Account is set at the 1:50.
-The Client may request a higher leverage; however, it will be adjusted at the Company’s sole discretion and subject to Client’s Appropriateness Assessment.
+The maximum leverage on a retail Client’s Account is set as 1:30 on major currency pairs, 1:20 on non-major currency pairs, major indices and bullion, 1:10 on commodities (other than gold), 1:10 on non-major equity indices, 1:2 on crypto currencies.
+The Elective Professional Client may request a higher leverage; however, it will be adjusted at the Company’s sole discretion and subject to Client’s Appropriateness Assessment.

 Margin Requirements – Contingent Liability Transactions